 Accessory Dwelling Unit Pilot Project

-The abstracted Craftsman-inspired exterior is a playful take on contextual design that meets the requirements of the Historic Preservation Overlay Zone while being situated within the larger architectural character of the community.
-The design approach is a reinterpretation of the Craftsman values of natural materials, simplicity of form, making handcraft visible — all while accommodating the homeowner’s desire to blur the lines between “natural” and “manmade.”
-To create ambiguity between the interior and the exterior, the interior is painted with a wash of ‘blue-tral’ colors that blend the walls and ceiling into the background of the sky through framed picture windows.
+The ADU site is in a Historic Preservation Overlay Zone, which meant the architectural character of the home needed to “match” the context around it.
+The Craftsman-inspired exterior is a playful take on contextual design.
+The design approach is a reinterpretation of the Craftsman values of natural materials, simplicity of form, and making handcraft visible — all while accommodating the homeowner’s desire to blur the lines between “natural” and “manmade.”
+To create ambiguity between the interior and the exterior, the interior is painted with a wash of “blue-tral” colors that blend the walls and ceiling into the background of the sky through framed picture windows.

 Elements made of natural materials like OSB and plywood are mixed with faux-natural composites like Linoleum and Formica.